-Today’s team review is from Shelley, she blogs here http://shelleywilsonauthor.com/
+Today’s team review is from Shelley, she blogs here https://shelleywilsonauthor.com/